-Regular Meetings with Colleagues will Keep Everybody on the Same Page
+#1: Regular Meetings with Colleagues will Keep Everybody on the Same Page

-Communicate with the Equipment Operators
+#2: Communicate with the Equipment Operators

 Proactive maintenance schedules have been proven effective in lowering the cost of repairs and creating a safe work environment.
 As efficient as preventative maintenance is, following the set guidelines put in place by the manufacturer can lead to a schedule that isn't as practical as it should be.
-Further data can be taken into consideration to alter the schedule to one that fits the facility and nobody knows the machinery better than the men and women who have been trained and certified to use it safely.
+Further data can be taken into consideration to alter the schedule to one that fits the facility, and nobody knows the machinery better than the men and women who have been trained and certified to use it safely.

 An open line of communication between a maintenance manager and the operators in the facility will provide a better idea of which machines require more maintenance and will provide invaluable insight into scheduling that looks fine on paper but interferes with daily operations when put into practice.

 The entire goal of planning and scheduling maintenance is to keep facility equipment and machinery up to date so there are no delays in the production process.
 Unfortunately, all the preplanning in the world can't stop untimely delays or repairs that can't be completed for a variety of reasons.
-This work will shift to the backlog to be completed at a later date and every day that it's not rescheduled and finished can cost the facility in lost labor time or equipment failure if the maintenance is time sensitive.
+This work will shift to the backlog to be completed at a later date and every day that it's not rescheduled and finished can cost the facility in terms of lost labor time or equipment failure if the maintenance is time sensitive.

 The facility's backlog will include any maintenance that was previously scheduled but not completed and needs to be rescheduled in the future.
 While it is impossible to avoid the inevitable addition of work to the backlog, it can continue to add up if the work is not rescheduled in a timely fashion.
 Forgetting about the backlog can result in an overwhelming amount of maintenance to be scheduled in a short amount of time and may cause safety concerns for the operators whose equipment is not receiving the upkeep it was scheduled for.

-Planning and Scheduling Extends to Personal Duties as Well
+#4: Planning and Scheduling Extends to Personal Duties as Well

 An organized planner will extend their own facility maintenance planning and scheduling tactics inwards to make sure their own work is mapped out well in advance and scheduled to take place during downtimes.
 It is incredibly easy to allow personal duties to take a back seat, especially when a string of setbacks or emergencies take priority.
-A maintenance planner can find themselves with an overwhelming amount of responsibilities at the end of the week that all need to be finished in quick fashion.
+Maintenance planners can find themselves with an overwhelming amount of responsibilities at the end of the week that all need to be finished in quick fashion.
 Planning these personal duties in advance and scheduling them out through the week will guarantee that the additional work gets finished in a timely manner and will cut back on any unnecessary stress.

 Working closely with colleagues and taking input from the operators who spend their entire day with the equipment will provide invaluable data while making sure every department is on the same page when work needs to be done on a facility asset.
-The amount of stress that can be eliminated and time that can be freed up by using the latest CMMS software is invaluable to any overworked planner, scheduler or manager.
+The amount of stress that can be eliminated and time that can be freed up by pairing the latest CMMS software with Sockeye is invaluable to any overworked planner, scheduler, or manager.